JeroenLam/zigdiggity/README.md

 * `find_locks.py` - Examines the network traffic on a channel to determine if device behavior looks like a lock.
 Displays which devices it thinks are locks.
 * `insecure_rejoin.py` - Runs an insecure rejoin attempt on the target network.
 * `listen.py` - Listens on a channel piping all output to wireshark for viewing.
+* `replay.py` - Transmits all packets of a target pcap file with a user defined delay.
 * `scan.py` - Moves between channels listening and piping the data to wireshark for viewing.
 * `unlock.py` - Attempts to unlock a target lock

 ## Notes

 The patterns used by ZigDiggity version 2 are designed to be as reliable as possible.
 The tool is still in fairly early stages of development, so expect to see improvements over time.

+ZigDiggity has been extended by Jeroen Lammers in order to more easily facilitate the transmission of custom packets.
+Examples of custom packets can be found in `.\packet_constructor\packets\`.
+We used these packets to test if the network key lifetime recommendation from ZigBee revision 21 paragraph 4.7.3.9.2.
+More details can be found in the [report (not yet available)]().